makeyourownmaker/sa-summary/README.md

 ## Roadmap

  * Improve code
-   * Simplify some of the more complex functions
+   * Simplify some of the more complex and/or long functions
    * Fix worst perlcritic issues
  * Add unit tests
    * Plus travis CI